What is Cabinet Mission?

 Group C: Bengal and Assam.

-- A constituent assembly is to be set up for making the constitution and by then an interim government can be formed until a full-fledged government is formed as per the constitution.
+- A constituent assembly is to be set up to make the constitution, and by then, an interim government can be formed until a full-fledged government is formed as per the constitution.

-3. Where on one hand Muslim League was totally satisfied with the proposal and agreed to it, but the Congress party did not agree to the proposals at all.
-Instead, they were absolutely against the idea of dividing the country on the basis of religion and continued to demand a stronger power in the center.
+3. Where on the one hand Muslim League was totally satisfied with the Cabinet Mission proposal and agreed to it, but the Congress party did not agree to the proposals at all.
+Instead, they were absolutely against the idea of dividing the country on the basis of religion and continued to demand a stronger power in the centre.

 4. Considering the points and the issues raised by the Congress party, another plan was prepared and proposed in the month of June.
-This plan said that
+This Cabinet Mission plan said that,

 - The province can be partitioned according to the Hindu majority and Muslim majority Nation.